osmandapp/web/main/docs/user/widgets/configure-screen.md

 15. [GPS info (*Android only*)](../widgets/info-widgets.md#gps-info). *Informational* widget shows the number of satellites the device is currently detecting and using.

-16. [Available RAM (*Android only*)](../widgets/info-widgets#available-ram). *Informational* widget shows the amount of available RAM on your device.

-17. [Developer widgets (from *Development plugin*)](../widgets/info-widgets.md#developer-widgets).
+16. [Developer widgets (from *Development plugin*)](../widgets/info-widgets.md#developer-widgets).
 A set of *informational* widgets provides information about zoom level, map rendering speed, map center elevation above sea level, distance to the map center, camera height and tilt and available RAM on your device.
     5 widgets included: *Map rendering FPS*, *Camera tilt*, *Camera elevation*, *Zoom level*, *Distance from camera to target*, *Available RAM*.

-18. [Mapillary (from *Mapillary plugin*)](../widgets/info-widgets.md#mapillary-widget). *Informational* widget provides quick access to Mapillary app to add street images.
+17. [Mapillary (from *Mapillary plugin*)](../widgets/info-widgets.md#mapillary-widget). *Informational* widget provides quick access to Mapillary app to add street images.

-19. [Parking (from *Parking position plugin*)](../widgets/info-widgets.md#parking-widget). *Informational* widget shows the distance from the center of the screen to the parking location.
+18. [Parking (from *Parking position plugin*)](../widgets/info-widgets.md#parking-widget). *Informational* widget shows the distance from the center of the screen to the parking location.

-20. [Wheather (from *Weather plugin*)](../widgets/info-widgets.md#weather-widgets).
+19. [Wheather (from *Weather plugin*)](../widgets/info-widgets.md#weather-widgets).
 A set of *informational* widgets displays detailed weather data.
     5 widgets included: *Temperature*, *Air Pressure*, *Wind*, *Cloud*, *Precipitation*.

-21. [Trip recording (from *Trip recording plugin*)](../widgets/info-widgets.md#trip-recording-widgets).
+20. [Trip recording (from *Trip recording plugin*)](../widgets/info-widgets.md#trip-recording-widgets).
 A set of *informational* widgets provides quick access to start and stop track recording.
     4 widgets included: *Distance*, *Duration*, *Uphill*, *Downhill*.

 21. [Audio/video notes (from *Audio/video notes plugin*)](../widgets/info-widgets.md#audiovideo-notes-widget).
 This set of *informational* widgets provides quick access to start/stop taking an audio, video or photo notes.